Small European Film Markets: Portraits and Comparisons

 In Croatia, film production volume is rather low and fluctuates significantly from year to year, in the case of national and majority productions films, between five and 17 in the 2014-2022-period.
 Average budgets range from €880,000 to just over €1 million.
 To help boost production volume, HAVC introduced the category of micro-budget movies in 2022, where budgets do not exceed €200,000.

 The most popular genres are comedies and movies for children, while dramas have also found a place.
 For example, comedies were the most watched films in 2022 with Marginalci/The Marginals (HR 2022); in 2018 with Koja je ovo država!/What a Country!
 (HR, RS, PL 2018) and in 2015 with Narodni heroj Ljiljan Vidić/Shooting Stars (HR, RS 2015).
-In 2017 and 2014, children’s movies Uzbuna na Zelenom vrhu/The Mystery of Green Hill (HR 2017) and Ljubav ili smrt/Love or Death (HR 2014) were the most popular (both part of the ‘Koko’ series), while drama was a big office success in 2019 with General (HR 2019).
+In 2017 and 2014, children’s movies Uzbuna na Zelenom vrhu/The Mystery of Green Hill (HR 2017) and Ljubav ili smrt/Love or Death (HR 2014) were the most popular (both part of the ‘Koko’ series), while drama was a big box office success in 2019 with General (HR 2019).
 In 2023 children’s movies Dnevnik Pauline P./The Diary of Paulina P. (HR 2023) and animated Cvrčak i mravica/Cricket and Antoinette (HR 2023) boosted cinema ticket sales.

 The domestic market has been continuously low (see: Admissions and markets shares) but with an increase in the last couple of years.
 New data provided by HAVC shows that in 2023, Croatian films were seen by 278,053 viewers, which puts 2023 as the third most successful year since the founding of HAVC, behind 2013 (436,074 viewers) and 2012 (328,158 viewers).
 Compared to the previous year, 2022 (220,776 viewers), this shows an admissions increase of 26% for Croatian films.
 Notwithstanding the improvement of the situation, this is still far from the years when comedy hit, Što je muškarac bez brkova?/What is a Man without a Moustache (HR 2005), had over 150,000 admissions, or when dark comedy, Kako je počeo rat na mom otoku/How the War Started on my Island (HR 1996), reached over 350,000 viewers.